“If something is not adding to your life, get rid of it” —Wanetta Dewey

 Weaving lullabies and laughter, fairy tales and family details, living and dying; it’s all there in my art.
 All the multicolored passages of life, woven together in the pigments of my paintings with a deep, deliberate love.

-For nearly-fifty seven years of my life, Grandma Dewey added immeasurable joy to it.
+Grandma Dewey added immeasurable joy to my life.
 Nothing can be subtracted.

 May her spirit float peacefully in the melody of a soothing lullaby.